aws-solutions/research-service-workbench-on-aws/workbench-core/datasets/README.md

 The DataSet Service provides configuration and tracking for sharing data among researchers.
 The reference implementation given assumes data is stored under prefixes in S3 buckets.
-S3 Buckets are shared with others by adding an access point and sufficent permissions for a provided IAM role to access the files.
+S3 Buckets are shared with others by adding an access point and sufficient permissions for a provided IAM role to access the files.

 ## Usage